coolshare/CoolshareReactPubSub/README.md

 The demo page: http://coolshare.surge.sh

 Description:

-	This is a pub/sub package for React.
+	Communication amount React components could be a pain.
+Passing reference around the component hierarchy feels like a baby crawling on a 2D surface.
+Why not fly like a bird in a 3D space?
+This is a pub/sub package for React allows you to communicate between any two or more points in the React Hierarchy.

 The key features: